w0xi/w0xi.github.io/_posts/2026-07-24-packetmaze-insider-threat-network-forensics.md

    exiftool is a genuinely useful skill.

 3. Layer 2 and Layer 3 correlation is a real investigative technique, not a lab curiosity.
-Pivoting IPv4 → MAC → IPv6 was the only route to the DNS server's address.
+Pivoting IPv4 to MAC to IPv6 was the only route to the DNS server's address.

 4. Behavioural context matters as much as technical artifacts.
 ProtonMail use, 7-zip